drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 - Data Collection(Week 1)

+  Discussing which data source suit the best for our project objectives and scope

 - Data Cleaning and Preprocessing (Week 2 - 4)

+  Data Cleaning and preporcessing the dataset to be used for more advance processing such as EDA, Data Integration, Aggregation and Visualization.

 - Machine Learning Algorithm (Week 5 - 6)

+  > phase where we will be training the data and allow machine learning to use the data to create prediction, classification and clustering.

 - Data Visualizations (Week 7 - 8)

+  Present all the data collected, data calculated or data trained into a chart, bar or scale for easier interpretations

 - User Interface Design (Week 9 - 12)

+  A crucial phase as overall project to create a stable and reliable system.
+The

 - Testing & project launch (Week 13 - 14)

+  An important phase in this project to test our website/server before launch for several reasons including identifying defects in the system, ensuring all the functions are working and ready to be use, ensuring stability(system is stable and reliable to handle huge amount of user traffic) and Mitigating risk(could reduce the risk of costly downtime)

 ---